Learning Outcomes

 Key Term: Actual Notice

-Knowledge of a prior interest acquired directly, such as being told about it or seeing an unrecorded deed.Key Term: Record Notice
+Knowledge of a prior interest acquired directly—for example, being told about it, seeing an unrecorded deed, or otherwise actually knowing of it.Key Term: Record Notice

-Notice imputed to a purchaser based on properly recorded instruments in the chain of title, even if the purchaser did not actually search the records.Key Term: Inquiry Notice
+Notice imputed to a purchaser based on a prior interest that has been properly recorded in the public records in the purchaser’s chain of title.Key Term: Inquiry Notice

 Only certain parties are protected by recording acts.
 Generally, only bona fide purchasers for value are protected.
 Donees, heirs, and devisees are not protected because they did not pay value.